ministryofjustice/monitoring-formula/README.rst

 monitoring-formula
 ==================

-Graphite, Sensu and Logstash monitoring stack
+Graphite, Sensu and Logstash monitoring stack.
+Virtual states that installs them all.

 Pillar variables
 ~~~~~~~~~~~~~~~~

-- monitoring
+- monitoring:enabled (default True)

+  Used to configure whether monitoring should be enabled/installed at all.
-  If it evaluates to True than client side of monitoring will be installed
+  It's useful as client side of monitoring is an implicit dependency.

 states